 Platforms: PC, PS4, Switch

 The last sequel we’ll be highlighting is Dragon Quest Builders 2, which expands upon the Minecraft-inspired gameplay of the first.
-The game sees you reprising your role as the legendary builder tasked with restoring civilization in a world where people no longer know how to make things.
+The game sees you reprising your role as the famed builder tasked with restoring civilization in a world where people no longer know how to create things.

-As you learn recipes and expand your village, you’ll attract more NPCs to your growing colony who are willing to lend you their expertise.
-DQB2 includes numerous quality of life improvements such as more natural-looking environments, new glide and dive abilities, dynamic water collection, and online multiplayer.
+As you learn recipes and expand your village, you’ll attract more NPCs to your growing settlement who are willing to lend you their proficiency.
+DQB2 includes numerous quality of life improvements such as more realistic-looking environments, new glide and dive abilities, dynamic water collection, and online multiplayer.

 Planet Centauri